Glossary – Words, terms, and the abuse of language.

 SELF-REGULATION

-The idea that an industry should, for the most part, be self-regulating and enforce its own norms in accordance with clearly delineated standards and practices, and be allowed to operate with as little government intervention or oversight as possible.
-In response to public criticism and demands for more oversight, Big Tech, having so far largely avoided regulation in many key areas (see “Tax on Innovation”), routinely promises to step up its powers and mechanisms for self-regulation, in an effort to forestall the prospect of independent oversight.
+The idea that an industry should, for the most part, be self-regulating and enforce its own norms in accordance with delineated standards and practices, and be allowed to operate with as little government intervention or oversight as possible.
+In response to public criticism and demands for more oversight, Big Tech, having so far largely avoided regulation in many areas (see “Tax on Innovation”), routinely promises to step up its powers and mechanisms for self-regulation, in an effort to forestall the prospect of independent oversight.

 SHADOW PUBLIC SERVICE

 The increasingly substantial tranches of the public sector outsourced to private contractors, in particular to consultancy firms.
-These firms, including many with strong industry ties, act as de facto human resources departments, only without the same baggage of transparency or pay that comes with public sector staffing.
+These firms, including many with strong industry ties, act as de facto human resources departments, only without the same baggage of transparency or pay that comes with in-house public sector staffing.

-STRONG AND WEAK CAPTURE
+STRONG CAPTURE

 According to Daniel Carpenter and David Moss in their conclusion for Preventing Regulatory Capture, “strong capture” results in regulation that clearly harms the public interest.
 “Weak capture,” on the other hand, refers to regulation that isn’t as oriented towards the public interest as it could or should be, but isn’t inherently harmful.
 Most, if not all, regulatory systems are weakly captured in various ways.